macaroot/Ballad/README.md

 Headers are used only for declaring extern types.
 Each variable and function includes a comment about its use and what source uses them.
 Every header is accompanied by a source which defines its declarations.
-These sources have H -postfix.
-Headers have no includes, if possible.

 **.c**
 Sources are named after the header that most influences them.
+Variables and functions initialized in the source should be at the top of the file, if possible.
 Sources have only the necessary includes.

 **Naming conventions**
 The following rules don't apply to things specifically derived from